OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening.md

 As a concrete example, (and for those not familiar with C/C++ promotion rules), a warning will be issued if a signed integer is promoted to an unsigned integer and then compared because a side effect is `-1` `>` `1` after promotion!
 GCC and Visual Studio will not currently catch, for example, SQL injections and other tainted data usage.
 For that, you will need a tool designed to perform data flow analysis or taint analysis.

 Some in the development community resist static analysis or refute its results.
 For example, when static analysis warned the Linux kernel's `sys_prctl` was comparing an unsigned value against less than zero, Jesper Juhl offered a patch to clean up the code.
-Linus Torvalds howled “No, you don't do this… GCC is crap” (referring to compiling with warnings).
+Linus Torvalds howled "No, you don't do this… GCC is crap" (referring to compiling with warnings).
 For the full discussion, see *[\[PATCH\] Don't compare unsigned variable for &lt;0 in sys_prctl()](http://linux.derkeiler.com/Mailing-Lists/Kernel/2006-11/msg08325.html)* from the Linux Kernel mailing list.

 The following sections will detail steps for three platforms.
 First is a typical GNU Linux based distribution offering GCC and Binutils, second is Clang and Xcode, and third is modern Windows platforms.